 (2a.
 Reliability - precise specifications, testing; 2b.
-Validity - testing, threats to validity) 2a.
-Reliability: 20-H; 117-M; 35-L;06-I 2b.
-Validity: 2-H, 11-M, 2-L, 0-IH-X; M-X; L-X; I-X Rationale:
+Validity - testing, threats to validity)

+2a.
+Reliability: 2-H; 11-M; 3-L;0-I 2b.
+Validity: 2-H, 11-M, 2-L, 0-I

 - There were specifications provided by the developer that were somewhat confusing to the committee. - The reliability data was provided as a signal-to-noise analysis.
-Mean reliability scores were 0.73 for all ulcers and 0.83 for stage 3 and 4 ulcers. - A total of 8 academic experts completed content validity testing.
+Mean reliability scores were 0.73 for all ulcers and 0.83 for stage 3 and 4 ulcers.

+- A total of 8 academic experts completed content validity testing.
 As shown in Table 2 above, the majority of items on the content validity testing survey had good validity as indicated by an I-CVI of greater than 0.78 (16 of 20 items or 75%).
 In addition, none of the items was disagreed upon by 6 or more experts - There were concerns by the committee over the validity of the assessment of the pressure ulcers, particularly because a high percentage of them were "unknown" states. - There were also concerns that the reliability was poorer for lower stage ulcers, particularly stage 1 and 2 than stage 3 and 4 (deeper ulcers).
 The committee was identified several issues with the specifications of the measure, that were somewhat confusing.
-As a result, the measure failed on reliability and was recommended that the developer clarify the specifications for re-review at a latertime. - In response to the Committee' concerns, the developer revised the reliability specifications to more clearly define the inclusion and exclusion criteria.
+As a result, the measure failed on reliability and was recommended that the developer clarify the specifications for re-review at a later time. - In response to the Committee' concerns, the developer revised the reliability specifications to more clearly define the inclusion and exclusion criteria.
 The measure was also updated to only capture pressure ulcers stage 3+.
 The median reliability at these stages was much higher at .92.

-3. Feasibility: 3-H, 10-M, 3-L-0-IH-X; M-X; L-X; I-X
+3. Feasibility: 3-H, 10-M, 3-L-0-I

 (3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
+Electronic sources; 3c.
+Susceptibility to inaccuracies/ unintended consequences identified 3d.
 Data collection strategy can be implemented)

-- This measure is generated or collected by and used by healthcare personnel during the provision of care (e.g., blood pressure, lab value, diagnosis, depression score, and/or, Abstracted from a record by someone other than person obtaining original information (e.g., chart abstraction for quality measure or registry) - Some data elements are in defined fields in electronic sources - Some PACE Organizations do not use electronic medical records.
-All organizations will abstract data manually for this measure from either their electronic or paper charts.
+- This measure is generated or collected by and used by healthcare personnel during the provision of care (e.g., blood pressure, lab value, diagnosis, depression score, and/or, abstracted from a record by someone other than person obtaining original information (e.g., chart abstraction for quality measure or registry) - Some data elements are in defined fields in electronic sources - Some PACE Organizations do not use electronic medical records.
+All organizations will abstract data manually for this measure from either their electronic or paper charts. - Overall, the data collection time was reasonable, around 4 hours with less than an hour for data submission when the developer conducted a survey with PACE organizations to collect information on their experiences with data collection. - There is a perceived data collection burden, however, this is outweighed by the usefulness of the data for quality improvement and distinguishing PACE sites based on their quality of care. - Because of the high reported ease of obtaining the data, the developer anticipates that the perceived data collection burden will decrease as sites become more familiar with the data collection and submission process. - No fees or licensing requirements to use any aspect of the measure as specified, were reported. - The Committee discussed this criteria during the post-comment call on October 25,2016 and had no concerns.